 The Practice of Karma-Kānda

-By the time of Shankaracharya’s advent, most caste Brahmanas had become incapable of mentally and emotionally being able to place themselves in the same meaning as the mantra.
+By the time of Shankaracharya’s advent, most caste Brahmanas had become incapable of mentally and emotionally being in the same meaning as the mantra.
 They were just uttering the sounds, promising salvation in return for some money.
 However, even as the rituals had stopped working, they had several useful side effects which we will see later in the course of this post.

 Buddhist Opposition to Karma-Kānda